GeneralEmbeddedCLibraries/button/README.md

 # **Button library**
-General C library for button action handling.
-Library is simple to use as it is configurable by single table.
-It also features debouncing filtering.
+Button library takes care of button handling and debouncing if configured to do so.
+Library is fully configured via configuration table.

 ## **Dependencies**